-Recent events around the world have brought the subject of personal self-defense gadgets to be an interest to many people.
-I have received many requests to write about this topic and share my point of view about it.
-Of-course nothing said in this article should be taken as a rule but more as an opinion from someone that has been in the self defense business for most of his life…:)
+Recent events around the world have brought the subject of personal self-defense gadgets to be of an interest to many of us.
+I have received many requests to write about this topic and share my point of view.
+However, nothing said in this article should be taken as a rule, but more as an opinion from someone who has been dedicating most of his life to self defense.

-As part of our culture and way, we are used to marketing and sales, to our disposal there is always a vast array of products and supplements to use for any need.
-So immediately after some frightening campaign in the internet, TV and newspapers, many companies and individuals are popping up; they claim that they have the best product and way of how we can erase all our worries and fears.
-We only need to purchase their supreme product and all our problems, stress and conflicts will be gone.
+As an integral part of the modern technology, we are used to receive non-stopping marketing and sales promotions to our disposal.
+It seems that there is always a vast array of products and supplements to use for any need.
+Immediately after some frightening campaign over the web, TV and newspapers, many companies and individuals are popping up; they claim that they offer us the best products ways to help us erase all of our worries and fears.
+We only need to purchase their “supreme product” and all our problems, stress and conflicts will be gone in no time.

-Thus, many people get the impression that equipment and hardware is the answer.
-Naturally tools can very well assist each and every one of us during certain kinds of violent conflicts, but it all depends on the timing, possibilities, nature of problem and kind of tool on hand.
+Thus, many of us might get the impression that equipment and hardware are the answer.
+Naturally, tools can come in handy in different kinds of violent conflicts, but it all depends on the timing, possibilities, nature of the problem and the tool itself.
 The main thing is the mindset, the technical and mental abilities to act in a time of need.
 In most cases, the tool is only a secondary factor.
-To acquire those one has to train and prepare.
+To acquire those, one has to train and prepare.

-The arsenal of self-defense gadgets that we can easily buy and use depends on the law and availability in the country.
+The arsenal of self-defense gadgets that we can easily buy and use, depends mainly on the law and the availability in a specific country.
 Some countries permit tools for self-defense such as pepper-spray and stunt guns and some do not.
-I would like to scan some of the tools/self-defense gadgets available in different countries.
+In this article, we will go over some of the tools/self-defense gadgets available in different countries.

 Stun-gun – here there are different kinds and levels of strength.
 The principle is that high voltage, low current pulses of electricity are delivered upon contact with the body of the subject and badly disrupts the nerves system.
 This causes some pain and paralysis.
 Two spikes/electrodes deliver the average of 50-100 thousand volts or more to the body of the enemy.
 We get the highest influence when pulses are delivered in contacts with the skin especially if close to nerve junctions as the neck or groin area.
 There are stun guns of different shapes, from a handle looking structure to rear section of a flashlight.